Weoley Hill Village Council is a residents’ association which is elected to represent the interest of people in the Weoley Hill area.

 It deals with matters of local concern that impact on the general well-being and community life of the area.

-The Council is also responsible for organising some of Weoley Hill’s most popular events.
+The Council is also responsible for running and managing Weoley Hill Village Hall and organising some of Weoley Hill’s most popular events.

 These include the annual bonfire event, which the Council organise in partnership with Weoley Hill Cricket Club and Scout Group.